-MCCA offers our members a comprehensive group benefits program through Health Source Plus that includes all these, includes a substantial health and wellness program, along with a management assistance program.
+MCCA offers our members a comprehensive group benefits program through HealthSource Plus that includes all these, includes a substantial health and wellness program, along with a management assistance program.
 Employers that offer the MCCA Group Benefits Plan will find it helpful to recruit and retain employees that want to maintain consistent group benefits coverage.
 Coverage is transferable to any licensed child care program that participates in the plan.

 - A vacation plan which provides 2 weeks vacation initially, 3 weeks at 3 years of employment, 4 weeks at 10 years and 5 weeks at 15 years.
-Directors would normally start at 3 weeks - Eleven public holidays - A retirement savings plan which allows employees to contribute from 3% to 5% of their salary with the employer making a matching contribution.
+Directors would normally start at 3 weeks - Eleven public holidays - A retirement savings plan which is cost shared with the employer.
+The MCCA endorsed pension plan is offered by Industrial Alliance.

-EARLY CHILDHOOD EDUCATOR (ECE):
+EARLY CHILDHOOD EDUCATOR(ECE):